 Meet Connie Archuleta, A Story of Strength

-Connie Archuleta is a dedicated Program Coordinator for Caminar in Solano County and knows very well the personal challenges that Caminar clients face daily in their recovery from mental illness and substance addiction.
+Connie Archuleta is a dedicated Program Coordinator for Caminar in Solano County and knows very well the personal challenges that Caminar clients face daily in their recovery from a mental health condition and substance addiction.
 Where they walk, she has walked.

 She is a woman that has remarkable strength, courage and perseverance and obvious intelligence.
 Due to unmanaged mental health instabilities, learning disabilities, and substance addictions, Connie finished high school functionally illiterate -- she could not read, write a check or fill out a job application.
 As time went on, her problems escalated into psychiatric episodes, suicide attempts and homelessness.
 Starting in 1985, she began to attend recovery groups, engage in counseling and started a self discovery and education process.